sfatew/Grayscale-Colorization/README.md

 After that you can run the Infer.py file and follow what it told to run the file
 Note that you can also run each file in the 'infer' folder seperately and dont have to use Infer.py if you dont want to

+**Note** we recommend always using usage 'test' even with a grayscale image